alidcast/infra.aws/README.md

-# Infra (alpha)
+# Infra.AWS (alpha)

-Manage AWS infrastructure with Clojure and EDN.

-Infra's configuration API preserves AWS's cloudformation options while providing shorthands and utilities that make it easier to configure complex templates.
+Infra provides tools for managing AWS Cloudformation resources.

-Note: Currently you can only create resources via the repl but that still beats having to create resources manually via the aws console or having to define configurations via YAML/JSON files.
-In the future Infra might provide a cli and terminal interface for creating cloudformation stacks.
+*Note: Currently you can only create resources via the repl but that still beats having to create resources manually via the aws console or having to define configurations via YAML/JSON files.
+In the future Infra might provide a cli and terminal interface for creating cloudformation stacks.*

+## Rationale

+Infra, motivation:

+1. There isn't reliable way to manage AWS infrastructure using Clojure.
+The default solution is to use the AWS cli and write Cloudformation templates with JSON/YAML, though one could also choose an infrastructure-as-code provider such as Terraform (which provides their own templating DSL) or Pulumi (which lets you configure templates via code but does not support Clojure).
+But having your configurations in another language creates a layer of separation between your application and its infrastructure and demands more work keeping both in sync.
+2. Cloudformation templates maps are verbose and there isn't an explicit yet succinct way to write them with Clojure.
+Existing libraries that make them easier to write expect you to do so as code rather than as data in EDN files.
+3. No straight forward way to handling different environments and secrets that are exchanged to-and-from an application and its infrastructure.

+Design goals:
+1. Make AWS template configurations explicit, taking advantage of EDN and reader literals.
+2. Provide a way to manage different environments with a single configuration.
+3. Provide tools for setting up and inspecting Cloudformation stacks.

-## Docs
+## Usage

 - [Configuring Resources](#configuring-resources)
   - [Resource Types](#resource-types)